GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 The number of days since the day of running the script in which the certificates will expire.

-Both parameters ar ein the last 5 lines of the script.
+Both parameters are in the last 5 lines of the script.

 With this you wouldn't have to worry about manually renewing certificates anymore.